-- Virtual Class Check-In: Starting the day off right is important.
+- Whole Class Check-In (Virtual): Starting the day off right is important.
 At the beginning of each day, teachers and students will connect using Google Meets or Zoom.
 Teachers will engage students in a collaborative activity, share the goals for the day, take attendance, and answer questions.

-- Whole-Class Learning: Teachers may provide direct instruction, review independent work learning activities, engage students in class discussions, and oversee collaborative group work.
+- Whole Class Learning (Virtual): Teachers may provide direct instruction, review independent work learning activities, engage students in class discussions, and oversee collaborative group work.

-- Art, Music, PE, Guidance, Media: Students will connect online with each teacher ONE TIME PER WEEK.
+- Art, Music, PE, Guidance, Media (Virtual): Students will connect online with each teacher ONE TIME PER WEEK.
 Independent activities will be shared through Canvas.

-- Independent Learning/Small Group Instruction/Break: Teachers will schedule individual and/or small group virtual meetings with students throughout the week.
+- Independent Learning/Small Group Instruction/Break (Possible Virtual Learning): Teachers will schedule individual and/or small group virtual meetings with students throughout the week.
 Teachers may provide support, work on goals, and talk about progress and group work.
 Students may also receive additional support related to an Individualized Education Plan (IEP) or English for Speakers of Other Languages (ESOL) needs.

 Keep in mind, offline learning can be managed in a way that works best for your family.
 Students have different attention spans, and teachers have planned activities that will be valuable and doable for students by grade.